Scroll Tutorial - Part I

 }

-The basic construct in Scroll are classes.
+The basic construct in Scroll is classes.
 Classes are used to define entity types.
-In the above example we define a class named main
+In the above example, we define a class named main

 that has an attribute named greeting